 What is the thyroid gland?

 The thyroid gland is a structure in your neck that produces a hormone called thyroxine, which regulates your body's metabolism.
-Sometimes this gland can become overactive.
-This is called thyrotoxicosis and can cause symptoms such as losing weight, sweatiness and eye problems.

 What are the benefits of surgery?

 The amount of thyroid hormones the gland produces should reduce to normal or low levels.
 You should no longer have any distressing symptoms.

 Are there any alternatives to surgery?

 Radioactive iodine can also be used for some people.